faizscripts/tour-guide/README.md

-An information interface for tourist implemented using Next JS and Travel Advisor API
+An information interface for tourist implemented using Next JS and Travel Advisor API.

+[Live demo](https://tourguide.faizscripts.com/) which I have deployed using linode.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).